EcoJulia/Phylo.jl/README.md

 phylogenetics to use in our [Diversity][diversity-url] package, and will be adapted as appropriate until both are functioning as required.
-However, the other important feature that it holds is to allow an interface to R. This is not built into the package as it will make RCall (and R) a dependency, which I wanted to avoid.
+However, the other important feature that it holds is to allow an interface to R, allowing any existing R functionality to be carried out on julia trees, and trees to be read from disk and written using R helper functions.
+This is not built into the package as it will make RCall (and R) a dependency, which I wanted to avoid.
 Instead, for now, if you want to use the R interface you need to do it manually, as
 below: